-Based on the executive compensation data provided by Longnecker, the Human Resources Committee established each executive's target cash incentive for 2011.
+Commensurate with the Human Resources Committee's determination that compensation in 2012 would be unchanged from 2011, the Corporation's NEO's target cash incentives remained at their 2011 target levels.
 The Human Resources Committee met at the end of each quarter to assess performance and to approve the executive cash incentives based on the achievement of assigned goals.